FunctionOfX/FunctionOfX.github.io/content/papersandnotes.md

 - Papers and Preprints
   - [Hochschild--de Rham Homology]

-    This will be my second paper, which is on a generalisation of Poisson--de Rham Homology of Schedler--Etingof.
+    This will be my second paper, which is on a generalisation of Poisson--de Rham Homology of Etingof--Schedler.
 Coming up soon...

   - [On the Derived Ring of Differential Operators on a Singularity](https://arxiv.org/pdf/2110.03100.pdf)